I am WRONG… rather often actually; I don’t know – what I don’t know – until I have found out – that I don’t know it…

 I think I know… I think I know… and I think this right up to the point when it is revealed to me that I do not know.
 Right there!
 That!
 That is the precise time when my learning can happen.
 That moment – teetering on the brink of the the not-knowing-discovery is an opportunity.

-It is critical for me to be open to learning about myself and the perspectives of others – I feel an intense drive to extend that understanding to my son so that I am better able to understand his experience and help him to appreciate who is is in the moment and support him to gain the skills he needs so that he can find fulfillment in his life.
+It is critical for me to be open to learning about myself and the perspectives of others – I feel an intense drive to extend that understanding to my son so that I am better able to understand his experience and help him to appreciate who he is in the moment and support him to gain the skills he needs so that he can find fulfillment in his life.

-There is a wonderful Ted Talk by Wrongologist Kathryn Schulz: On Being Wrong that had me contemplating this.
+There is a fabulous Ted Talk by Wrongologist Kathryn Schulz: On Being Wrong that had me contemplating this.
 She makes a lovely analogy about the knowledge of being wrong and how it is like the Coyote when he is running out over a cliff – and how it is all OK until he notices he has over-extended his reach (or footing as the case may be).
 Shultz makes the point that this is how being wrong works.
 You really should click on the link and watch this video.
 I can pretty much guarantee it is 17:52 minutes you will not regret.

 “How does it feel to be wrong… Dreadful?
 Thumbs down?
 Embarrassing? … Actually this is how it feels to realize you are wrong.
 Being wrong doesn’t feel like anything.
 When we are wrong about something, (not when we realize it – but before that) we are like that coyote after he’s gone off the cliff and before he looks down.
 We are already wrong.
 We’re already in trouble – but we feel like we are on solid ground.
-So I should actually correct something I said earlier on – It does feel like something to be wrong- it feels like being right.”
+So I should actually correct something I said earlier on – It does feel like something to be wrong – it feels like being right.”

 Kathryn Shultz : Ted Talk, March 2011